20 Best Shipping Container Homes For Sale To Inspire You

 7. Student Housing Project, Denmark, Urban Rigger and Bjarke Ingels

 Given the skyrocketing price of real estate in the Danish capital of Copenhagen, container homes would make a lot of sense.
-However, this floating container home is not an alternative to costly housing, but an architectural challenge in its own right.
+However, this floating container home is not an alternative to costly housing but an architectural challenge in its own right.

-8. Colorado Shipping Container Home, Colorado, Studio H:T
+8. Colorado Shipping Container Home, Colorado, Studio H: T

 The Colorado Shipping Container Home does not look like a shipping container home at first, and that’s because it’s not entirely a shipping container.
-However, that does not change the fact that it’s quite amazing.
+However, that does not change the fact that it’s pretty amazing.
 It uses two containers that overlook the beautiful Colorado landscape.

 9. Container Guest House, Texas, Jim Poteet

-This is part of a private residence, used as a small guest house.
+This is part of a private residence used as a small guest house.
 In terms of recycling, it’s way ahead of other container homes as it uses a bevy of recycled telephone poles for foundation and repurposed bamboo for flooring.

 10. The Caterpillar House, Chile, Sebastian Irarazzaval

 Built on the outskirts of Santiago, Chile, the Caterpillar House is made of 12 shipping containers lined on a hill.
-The design was built fairly quickly and on a humble budget that the residents could afford.
+The design was built relatively quickly and on a humble budget that the residents could afford.

 11. Ecuadorian Container Home, Ecuador, Daniel Moreno Flores and Sebastian Calero